Artocarpus integer

-Artocarpus integer, commonly known as chempedak or cempedak, is a species of tree in the family Moraceae in the same genus as breadfruit and jackfruit.
+Artocarpus integer, commonly known as chempedak or cempedak, is a species of tree in the family Moraceae, in the same genus as breadfruit and jackfruit.
 It is native to Southeast Asia.
 Cempedak is an important crop in Malaysia and is also popularly cultivated in southern Thailand and parts of Indonesia, and has the potential to be utilized in other areas.
-Cempedak is currently limited in range to Southeast Asia, with some trees in Australia and Hawaii.
+It is currently limited in range to Southeast Asia, with some trees in Australia and Hawaii.

 Description

 Cempedak trees are large, evergreen trees.
 They can grow to a height of 20 m, although most reach only a dozen meters.
 The trees are monoecious, with male and female flowers growing on the same tree.
 There are many varieties, although few are named.
 The vigorously growing tree can bear heavy crops of fruit once or twice a year.

 Fruit

 The syncarp may be cylindrical to spherical in shape, and ranges from 10 to 15 cm across and 20 to 35 cm in length.
 The thin and leathery skin is greenish, yellowish to brownish in color, and patterned with pentagons that are either raised protuberances or flat eye facets.

-The fleshy, edible arils surround the large seeds in a thick layer.
-These arils are edible raw, or they can be prepared in a number of ways.
-Arils are yellowish-white to orange in color, sweet and fragrant, soft, slippery and slimy on the tongue and a bit fibrous.
+Fleshy, edible arils surround the large seeds in a thick layer.
+The arils are edible raw, or they can be prepared in a number of ways.
+They are yellowish-white to orange in color, sweet and fragrant, soft, slippery and slimy on the tongue and slightly fibrous.
 Ripe cempedak fruit has a pungent smell that has been described as harsh and penetrating like that of durian.
 The taste of the fruit is similar to the related jackfruit and breadfruit with a hint of durian.
 The seeds, which are also edible, are flattened spheres or elongated, about 2–3 cm in length.

-Cempedak is similar to jackfruit in many ways, however, cempedak are smaller than jackfruit, and the peduncle is thinner.
+Cempedak is similar to jackfruit in many ways, but is smaller than jackfruit and the peduncle is thinner.
 The male inflorescence of cempedak is pale green to yellow compared to the dark green of jackfruit.
 The cempedak flesh is darker yellow and juicier when ripe.